 This skin condition is one of the most common skin diseases worldwide, affecting millions of people.
 Acne is more common among teenagers, but even adults struggle with it as well.
 This develops when follicles become clogged with oil, dirt, and dead skin cells.
 Stress and hormones can also contribute to acne.

 Acne commonly occurs in the face, chest, shoulder, and upper back.
 The right treatment depends on the severity of your acne and specific needs.
 Skin and aesthetic doctors may also recommend a combination of products and treatments to achieve better results.
-Here are some aesthetic treatments worth considering:
+Here are some aesthetic treatments worth considering for this common skin concern:

 - Anti-Acne Peel – ideal for mild to moderate acne on the face, neck, and back